China Dream Trip 2014: UPDATED - 60 PHOTOS

 China Dream Trip Mission:

-"To experience the spiritual essence of China.
+"Our group Mission is to experience the spiritual essence of China.
 To meet & study with spiritually powerful Taoists.
-To do Qigong in its most sacred and beautiful landscapes and connect to its ancestral chi.
+To do Qigong & Tai Chi in its most sacred and beautiful landscapes and connect to its ancestral Qi (chi).
 To deeply taste China's ancient culture and peoples, and feast on its local cuisines at sumptuous banquets.
-To share the very best secrets I discovered on previous trips to China — before it disappears in China's madly modern rush to forget its rich history.
-In short, The Dream China Trip I would give to myself, if I could only visit China once.
+To explore its hidden secrets — before they disappear in China's mad modern rush to forget its rich history.
+My personal Mission is to create The Dream China Trip I would give to myself, if I could only visit China once.

-(Elijah Siegler also wrote a chapter "Daoism beyond modernity: The Healing Tao as post-modern movement" in David Palmer and Liu Xun's book Daoism in the 20th century: Between Eternity and Modernity).
+Elijah Siegler also wrote a chapter "Daoism beyond modernity: The Healing Tao as post-modern movement" in David Palmer and Liu Xun's book Daoism in the 20th century: Between Eternity and Modernity.

 "I am still unpacking the chi from my unforgettable experiences doing qigong in China's sacred mountains.
-This trip gave me continuous ecstasy, amazing landscapes, superb food and powerful sacred temples and monasteries - all with a crazy bunch of warm-hearted western adepts accompanied by a premium group of Tao immortals!
+This trip gave me continuous ecstasy, amazing landscapes, superb food and powerful sacred temples and monasteries - all with a crazy fun bunch of warm-hearted western adepts accompanied by a premium group of Tao immortals!
 Thank you all for such an extraordinary experience!" - Aurelio, Mexico City

-"The Qi (chi) I experienced in China was simply mind blowing.
+"The Qi (chi) I experienced in China was simply mind blowing!
 I got a transmission from being in those mountains that has totally opened up new levels of my inner vision." - Mark, Fla.

 "Thanks seems extremely insufficient to express my gratitude to you for making this trip to China possible - but, anyway, please accept my sincere gratitude.
 It was the most powerful experience of my life and continues to have a palpable moment-to-moment effect upon me." — Very Happy Camper